SPIRAL

 THE IDEA

-As a piece of self-generated work, Will saw Spiral as an opportunity to push both himself and the team creatively, testing what could be achieved through practical filmmaking on a limited budget.
+As a piece of self-generated work, I saw Spiral as an opportunity to push both myself and my team creatively, testing what could be achieved through practical filmmaking on a limited budget.

 The starting point was a feeling of overwhelm and anxiety, and the ways in which people navigate and find release from it.
-The film explores how movement and sound can become a visual expression of internal emotion, taking the audience on a journey from panic to a state of zen.
+The film explores how movement and sound can become a visual expression of internal emotion.
+It takes the audience on a journey from panic to a state of zen.

 CREATIVE PROCESS

-A huge part of launching these self generated projects is to create a coherent vision that Will can then sell to his collaborators.
-For this he creates a treatment which details every aspect of the film from the story, the look and feel to the performance and critically on this project; the music.
+A huge part of launching these self generated projects is to create a coherent vision that I can then sell to my collaborators.
+For this I create a treatment which details every aspect of the film from the story, the look and feel to the performance and critically, on this project, the music.

-In order to start things off, Will needed a track.
+In order to start things off, I needed a track.
 From there, the rest of the film would fall into place.
-He worked closely with musicians Jack Chown and Rudi Falla to put this together.
-From there he was able to work closely with the choreographer and dancer, Lesly AvendaƱo Sanchez, to block out every beat of the film.
+I worked closely with musicians Jack Chown and Rudi Falla to put this together.
+From there I was able to work with the choreographer and dancer, Lesly AvendaƱo Sanchez, to block out every beat of the film.

-Here is some of the treatment that Will shared with his team:
+Here is some of the treatment that I shared with my team:

 VISUAL DEVELOPMENT

-In order to make the papers fly, the team tested various methods before landing on a combination of leaf blowers and hooking papers into the ceiling with fishing wire.
+In order to make the papers fly, we tested various methods before landing on a combination of leaf blowers and hooking papers into the ceiling with fishing wire.
 A great testament to the power of collaboration.

-From there Will created storyboards so that the creative team were all on the same page and to ensure that the film was executed to perfection.
+From there I created storyboards so that the creative team were all on the same page and to ensure that the film was executed to perfection.

 Here are some examples of those storyboards: